DiegoRBaquero/BTorrent/README.md

-βTorrent-Clean
+βTorrent Clean
 ========
-**[βTorrent-Clean]** is a fully-featured **[WebTorrent]** browser client written in HTML, JS and CSS without the garbage ad-ware in the regular version and more trackers and ice servers.
+**[βTorrent Clean]** is a fully-featured **[WebTorrent]** browser client written in HTML, JS and CSS without the garbage ad-ware in the regular version and more trackers and ice servers.

 ### Features
 - [x] Informative GUI with easy sharing options